moment/luxon/docs/matrix.md

 With IE 10, you have the same problems as IE 11, except that you don't even get basic Intl support.
 You'll need to tack on the languages you wish to support.
 See the Basic Internationalization polyfill section below.

-Altenatively, you can use a polyfilled build of Luxon, which you can find here:
+Alternatively, you can use a polyfilled build of Luxon, which you can find here:

 - [Download full polyfilled build](../../global-filled/luxon.js)
 - [Download minified polyfilled build](../../global-filled/luxon.min.js)